Used Land Rover Discovery buying guide: 2004-2009 (Mk3)

 Which is the best Land Rover Discovery Mk3 for me?

 The Discovery 3 was initially available with a 4.4-litre petrol engine (which was dropped in 2007) or a 2.7-litre diesel.
 The petrol engine is expensive to run – if you manage 19mpg you’ll be doing well – though some cars have been converted to run on LPG (Liquefied Petroleum Gas), which offers cheaper running costs than petrol alone – so don’t discount a petrol-engined Discovery out of hand.
 LPG-equipped cars have a second fuel tank, which is often mounted in the boot so you may find some of the versatility has been lost.

 Most people chose the 2.7-litre diesel engine, though, which returns around 27mpg.
-The petrol engine gets the Discovery 3 from 0-62mph in 8.5 seconds, while the diesel engine does the same in 11 seconds.
+The petrol engine gets the Discovery 3 from 0-62mph in 8.5 seconds, while the diesel engine manages the same in 11 seconds.
 A six-speed manual gearbox was standard with the diesel engine, with an automatic gearbox optional – though most specified the latter.
 Petrol-engined Discovery 3s came with an automatic gearbox as standard.

 S trim added 18-inch alloy wheels, cruise control, roof rails, xenon headlights, while SE cars came with a standard automatic gearbox, all-round parking sensors and leather seats (heated in the front).
 HSE cars have 19-inch alloy wheels, all-round heated seats, sat nav, Bluetooth and a panoramic sunroof.
 The S trim split in two in 2006.
 GS cars got adjustable suspension and rear parking sensors, while XS models came with leather seats, cruise control and sat nav.